blake-travers/MapPopulation/README.md

 #### Population Aggregation

 Population Calculations are performed by a serverless backend built in AWS Lambda.
 Since COGs expose internal overviews, the aggregator can request population values at the appropriate resolution during any point in the quadtree algorithm.
-This drastically reduces the arithmetic neccesary for precise computations, resulting in fast access and calculation times.
+This use of quadtrees drastically reduces the arithmetic neccesary for precise computations, and COGs allow the backend to only access overviews & data points as they need.

 Population is estimated through a recursive quadtree algorithm.
 Each "Pixel" in the raster is treated as a node in the quadtree.
+Aggregation always starts at the coarsest overview level (1x1), and is recursed finer.
 Simplified pseudocode is as follows:

 ```text
 function process_node(pixel, depth):